10 Types of Chimneys That are Safe, Effective, & Attractive

 This is a fireplace chimney crafted to work with fireplace inserts (stoves).
 Insert chimneys are made to fit on a masonry fireplace.
 The stove insert is attached to the chimney using stainless steel liners.
 This is how the heat and smoke are cast out of the house.

 Installing the fireplace insert chimney is simple, all you need to do is place the insert on a masonry fireplace and connect the chimney liners to the flu to let the heated air out of the building.
+Gas fireplace inserts can even have a very short chimney, which is essentially just a port where heat and gas can exit low from an exterior wall rather than through the rooftop.

 Wood Burning Stove Chimneys